mojaloop/thirdparty-api-svc/src/README.md

 - `src/shared` all utilities and helper code
   > [/src/shared/README.md](shared/README.md)

-## thirdparty-api-adapter command line interface CLI
+## thirdparty-api-svc command line interface CLI

 ### Separation of concerns
-The purpose of creating `/src/cli.ts` is the separation of thirdparty-api-adapter management from @hapi server setup.
+The purpose of creating `/src/cli.ts` is the separation of thirdparty-api-svc management from @hapi server setup.

 ### Parameters